Latest

 From there:

-- Notes can be copied or exported as plain text files (individually or in bulk).
+- Notes can be copied or exported as plain text files, individually or in bulk.

 - Markdown preview makes links and formatting functional.

-[note title]) create connections between notes, supported by a Links Panel for navigation.
+- Wiki-style links create connections between notes, supported by a Links Panel for navigation.

 The interface also supports collapsing panels for a distraction-free writing mode.
 And everything syncs across devices using CloudKit.